 - is not engaging in criminal activity.

-In general, Nevada’s “Castle Doctrine” permits people in their homes or vehicles to fatally wound intruders even the intruders had no violent intent.
+In general, Nevada’s “Castle Doctrine” permits people in their homes or vehicles to fatally wound intruders even if the intruders had no violent intent.

 In this article, our Las Vegas criminal defense lawyers discuss:

 - 2. Can I kill in self-defense?
 (Deadly self-defense)

 - 3. Can I kill a home intruder?
 (Defense of property)

 - 4. Can I defend someone other than myself?
 (Defense of others)

 - 6. What crimes can I defend myself against?

 Nevada law permits the use of force in self-defense in situations where: